Want to improve your putting? Read on for golf putting tips for today’s woman golfer. (Guys can learn these tips too.)

 AimPoint founder, Mark Sweeney introduces the method in this short video.

-I’ve only taking one lesson in AimPoint and I know I need to do a lot more practice before using it effectively.
+I’ve only taken one lesson in AimPoint and I know I need to do a lot more practice before using it effectively.
 Here’s my take on the process as I understand it.

 - Before you begin a round of golf, it’s important to make a few putts on the putting practice area.
 You need to have a feel for the speed of the greens on the course you are about to play.
 Speeds change every day with the weather, time of day, etc. so it’s important to discover the speed.